pranitastudent/Exam-Dashboard/README.md

 ### Graphs Testing

-The graphs rendered well on all browsers: Mozilla Firefox, Google Chrome, Opera and Microsoft Edge.
+The graphs rendered well on all browsers: Mozilla Firefox, Google Chrome, Opera and Microsoft Edge..

 ## JavaScript Testing

+The D3/dc graphs were tested to exmaine whether they function interactively and hence the javascript code is correct.
+In order to fulfil the javascript testing component of the project :
-In order to test the javascript , a [test.js](https://github.com/pranitastudent/Milestone-Second/blob/master/static/js/test.js) was created so that Jasmine testing could take place.
-Test.Js is adaptation of 'Jasmine Challenges Drinks Game'whereby an age is inputted and the user gets a statement shown according to the age input.
+[test.js](https://github.com/pranitastudent/Milestone-Second/blob/master/static/js/test.js) was created so that Jasmine testing could take place.
+The Javascript code in test.Js is adaptation of 'Jasmine Challenges Drinks Game'whereby an age is inputted and the user gets a statement shown according to the age input.
 Each of the if and else if statements were tested and all passed the jasmine tests in [testSpec.js](https://github.com/pranitastudent/Milestone-Second/blob/master/static/js/testSpec.js).

 ## Testing User Stories

 A potential user/user who  wishes to examine correlations between genders and subject specific scores, parental level of education and ethnicity as well as test preparation and scores in each subject.
-The data dashboard allows correlation to be seen between gender and test results, parental level of education acorrding to ethnicity, whether consistent performance exists throughout subjects based on results and a correlation between test preparation and scores.
+The data dashboard allows correlations to be seen between gender and test results, parental level of education acorrding to ethnicity, whether consistent performance exists throughout subjects based on results and a correlation between test preparation and scores.
 The user is able to conclude whether correlation exists between these data series across the testing areas of ; maths, reading and writing.

 ## Deployment